fluencelabs/fRPC-Substrate/README.md

 fRPC Substrate comes with one *service* comprised of two Wasm modules, which you can find in the [wasm-modules]("./wasm-modules/") directory.
 The service is called 'eth_rpc' and the included modules are a [curl_adapater]("./../wasm-modules/curl-adapter") and [eth_rpc]("./../wasm-modules/eth-rpc").
 The *curl_adapter* module is a generic, re-usable module allowing access a peer's curl binary, if permissioned by the peer, and exposes the *curl_request* function.
 Any modules requiring curl access may use the curl_adapter modules via [FFI linking](https://doc.rust-lang.org/nomicon/ffi.html) with the *curl_request* function.

-The *eth_rpc* module manages the json-rpc requests and responses initiated and consumed by Aqua scripts as he result of some frontend event, .e.g. our dAPP or curl request.
+The *eth_rpc* module manages the json-rpc requests and responses initiated and consumed by Aqua scripts as he result of some frontend event, e.g. our dAPP or curl request.
 Once available on peers of the Fluence p2p network, the *eth-rpc* services, aka RPC endpoint adapter, allows us to call one or more RPC endpoints using Aqua for choreography and composition of services.

 Before you can deploy your service, use `fluence build` in the root dir to compile each module's Rust code to wasm32-wasi output: